nebula-orchestrator/nebula/README.md

 2. managing apps that spans multiple regions and\or clouds from a single source with a single API call
 3. IOT\client deployments - a rather inventive use case which can allow you to deploy a new version to all of your clients (even if they range in the thousands) appliances with a single API call in minutes
 4. SAAS providers - if you have a cluster per client (as you provide them with managed "private" instances) or such Nebula allows you to push new versions all your clients managed instances at once
+5. a form of docker configuration management, similar to docker-compose only it also pushes changes in configurations to all managed servers.

 **Installing**